 Signs Your Child’s Fever Requires Medical Attention: What to Do When Your Child is Sick

-Quick Answer: Most fevers in children are harmless viral infections that resolve on their own.
-However, seek immediate medical care if: your baby is under 3 months with any fever, your child has fever with difficulty breathing, severe lethargy, purple rash, stiff neck, or seizure.
+Quick Answer: Most fevers in children are mild viral infections that resolve on their own.
+However, seek immediate medical care — call 112 (national emergency) or 108 (ambulance), or go straight to your nearest hospital — if: your baby is under 3 months with any fever, your child has fever with difficulty breathing, severe lethargy, purple rash, stiff neck, or seizure.
 Also see a doctor if fever persists beyond 3 days, goes above 104°F (40°C) repeatedly, or your child looks very unwell.
+In India, remember that a persistent or high fever is not always “just a virus” — it can be dengue, malaria, typhoid or enteric fever, which need testing.
 Trust your instincts - you know your child best.

 Understanding Fever in Children

 Fever itself isn’t an illness - it’s the body’s natural response to infection.
-Most fevers in children are caused by common viral infections and don’t require emergency care.
+Most fevers in children are caused by common viral infections and usually don’t require emergency care — but always watch for the danger signs below, and in India keep dengue, typhoid and malaria in mind for a fever that persists.

 What Counts as Fever